 - What: serving platters, pitchers, cake stands, holiday-themed items, chip & dip trays

-- This stylish industrial vintage serving trolley features wine rack and hanging glass storage.
-Holds 4 wine bottles and 6 wine glasses.
+- This stylish industrial vintage serving trolley features a wine rack and a glass rack.
+It holds 4 wine bottles and 6 wine glasses.

-- The top shelf is removable to be used as a food tray.
-4 swivel castors (2 with brake) for easy movement.
+- The top shelf is removable to work as a food tray.
+4 swivel castors (2 with brakes) for easy movement.

-- Made of high quality MDF with wood effect printed and black powder coated steel frame.
+- Materials: high quality MDF with wood-effect print / black powder coated steel.

 - Item comes in a flat pack and requires self-assembly.
 Detailed instructions supplied.